 The Wonder Alloy: A Discussion about Aluminum in the Philippines

 There are many kinds of metals and alloys that are used in the Philippines.
 Aluminum is just one of them, however, it may as well be the most used among all of the other metals and alloys.
 Aluminum in the Philippines is not restricted to industrial or commercial use.
 It is used in almost all walks of life.
+Even in the Philippines, aluminum windows are numerous and can be found in almost all households in the Metro.
 This is because of all of its properties and great versatility among all the other metals.

 It might sound assuming to say that aluminum is such a wonderful metal that its versatility reaches no limits, however, this article will discuss exactly how that came to be.